morph-labs/morphcloud-examples-public/pokemon-example/minimal/README.md

 - `--show-game-state`: Show full game state information in the logs
 - `--show-collision-map`: Show collision map in the logs
 - `--log-file PATH`: Write logs to a file at the specified path
+- `--no-browser`: Suppress automatically opening the game in a browser window

 The agent will automatically open a browser window with the NoVNC interface so you can watch the gameplay in real-time.
+You can suppress this behavior with the `--no-browser` flag.

 ## Examples